sivasankarankb/pyfileshare/README.md

 the application files.
 Get the repository URL or ZIP file from the green clone button above.
 Extract the ZIP file where ever you want.

-__Note__: I cannot verify the application's working on MacOS as don't have access to an Apple machine.
+__Note__: I cannot verify the application's working on MacOS as I don't have access to an Apple machine.
 But the Linux instructions should work for Mac.
 Don't forget to install the latest Python 3 from the Python website.